HHS/OPRE-OPS/docs/how_we_work.md

 ### We will aim for small, focused Pull Requests that map to issues in our backlog.
 * *What*:	We will write each pull request to accomplish one small, cohesive change.
 This change will map back to an issue for reference.
 We will include a link to the associated issue for each pull request.
 We may need more than one pull request to implement a given issue.
 * *Why*:	Small and focused pull requests will make code review faster and easier.
-If there’s a need to roll back a change, it can also be done easier if we do not have a big change or many different changes in a pull request.
+If there’s a need to roll back a change, it can also be done more easily if we do not have a big change or many different changes in a pull request.
 By mapping pull requests back to issues, it can help the team track our progress on our work.

 ## Git flow practices